 Shale and tight gas

-The Department of Mines and Petroleum (DMP) has improved the regulatory processes for onshore petroleum and geothermal projects through the development of new environment management regulations.
+The Department of Mines, Industry Regulation and Safety (DMIRS) has improved the regulatory processes for onshore petroleum and geothermal projects through the development of new environment management regulations.
 These regulations ensure petroleum and geothermal operations (including shale and tight gas activities) are carried out in accordance with best industry practice, and provide a more robust, enforceable and transparent regulatory framework.

 Please also visit our Information Centre page for a substantial list of reading materials.